egison/egison/design/type-pm-compatibility.md

 substitutions are composed in that order.
 Tuple coercion is componentwise and preserves the same fixed producer/consumer boundary in every nested component.

 This coercion is available only at an explicit slot-use boundary.
-Generic type equality rejects `Matcher`/`MatcherSlot` crossing and raw tuple/matcher conveniences.
-The production extension solver may retain those historical conveniences after reporting a compatibility fallback.
+Generic type equality rejects `Matcher`/`MatcherSlot` crossing and raw tuple/matcher conveniences, including at nested positions.
+Egison does not retry a rejected core equality merely because the two types have the same matcher head.
+A raw ordinary `TAny` at the explicit slot boundary has its own gradual extension rule; that positive type witness is not matcher capability evidence and does not change core equality.

-### 2.4 Shared matcher target and fresh hole capabilities
+### 2.5 Shared matcher target and fresh hole capabilities

 A matcher literal has one shared ordinary target across all clauses.
 Each primitive-pattern hole allocates a fresh capability variable and pairs it with